jbampton/sedona-spatialbench/docs/single-node-benchmarks.md

 You can access and run the benchmark code in the [sedona-spatialbench GitHub](https://github.com/apache/sedona-spatialbench) repository.

-It’s easy to generate the datasets locally or in the cloud.
+It's easy to generate the datasets locally or in the cloud.
 You can also run the benchmarks locally or in the cloud.

 The repository has an issue tracker where you can file bug reports or suggest code improvements.